sami999khan999/hexacart_server/README.md

 # HexaCart Project

-HexaCart is a MEARN (MongoDB, Express.js, Angular, React, Node.js) project designed to [provide a brief description of the project].
+HexaCart is a MEARN (MongoDB, Express.js, Angular, React, Node.js) project designed to bring you a cutting-edge, feature-rich online marketplace.

 # Frontend